ellen-rose-james/mind-marathon/README.md

 # MIND MARATHON - QUIZ

-Recreational Quiz conducted by the Department of Economics and Statistics (Thrissur Branch), Government of Kerala at the "Government of Kerala - Ente Keralam Exhibition" during May 2025 in Thrissur
+Recreational Quiz conducted by the Department of Economics and Statistics (Thrissur Branch), Government of Kerala at the "Government of Kerala - Ente Keralam Exhibition" conducted during May 2025 in Thrissur